 Outsourcing has been very less on the subjected topic but experimental work has been done on various cultivators of banana fibre for Physical & Chemical Properties of its stem & Peel.

 There has been a lot of research on natural fibres in concrete.Natural fibres are generally preferable as it is easily available and economical.
 In our work, after investigating the physical and chemical properties of different fibres, we found banana fibres to be suitable enough to be used for the production of concrete Though, the extraction process is relatively expensive.
 But Useful applications of such fibre would regularize the demand, which would be reflected in a fall of the price.
 Banana fibres are generally lignocellulosic material.
 A high cellulose content impart desirable mechanical properties for banana fibre.
 Lignin also plays an important role in the natural decay resistance and also work as a retarder in the concrete matrix.

 Fibre Stress-Strain Curve:

 Tensile testing was performed on four different strain rates of banana.
-Results of tensile testing revealed that strain rates played a significant role in the nature of the stress strain curves.
-The strength of the fibres and the nature of failure.
+Results of tensile testing revealed that strain rates played a significant role in the nature of the stress-strain curves.
+The strength of the fibres and the nature of the failure.
 The stress, as shown table, increased when the strain rate was increased to 0.5 min-1.